brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

    disaggregated routes use instead?
 This is the question that positive disaggregation answers.

 It is complex to answer these questions.
-The answer depends on the topology of the network, where the prefixes are located in the network, and which links and routers have failed at any particular moment in time.
+The answer depends on the topology of the network, where the prefixes are located in the network, and which links and nodes have failed at any particular moment in time.

 This is exactly the magical leap that RIFT took.
 It answers this question in a completely automated manner without the need for any manual a-priori configuration or any manual intervention when a failure occurs.
 In the absence of a failure, RIFT only installs ECMP default routes for all north-bound traffic.
-RIFT automatically detects link and router failures.
-When one or more failures occur, RIFT automatically decides which prefixes need to be disaggregated, whether positive or negative disaggregation should be used, automatically floods the disaggregated routes to those parts of the network where they are needed, and automatically installs the disaggregated routes into the routing tables of the routers where they are needed.
+RIFT automatically detects link and node failures.
+When one or more failures occur, RIFT automatically decides which prefixes need to be disaggregated, whether positive or negative disaggregation should be used, automatically floods the disaggregated routes to those parts of the network where they are needed, and automatically installs the disaggregated routes into the routing tables of the nodes where they are needed.

 As far as I know, no other widely used protocol has taken this leap.
 Neither OSPF nor ISIS nor BGP nor any other widely deployed protocol is able to automatically disaggregate routes to re-route